soumyaveer/soumyaveer.github.io/_posts/2017-01-10-books-i-loved-most-in-2016.markdown

 some action!
 - - -
 ### **The Pragmatic Programmer** by _Andrew Hunt, Dave Thomas_
-'To err is to human'.
-As a human being, we are susceptible to mistakes.
+"To err is to human".
+As human beings, we are susceptible to mistakes.
 This holds true even for software programmers.
 Some mistakes are grave and put us in extremely difficult situations like messed up piece of code or a poorly captured requirement, which can be avoided.
 In situations such as these we need a friend or a mentor who can give us some valuable advices.
 The Pragmatic Programmer is one such friend.

-Ranging from topics like importance of writing the clean code to team management this book covers some very important aspects and principles of software development.
-It stresses on the importance of writing reusable code, DRY (Don't Repeat Yourself) Principle, avoid writing code by coincidence, effectiveness of good testing and also discusses the significance of getting clear requirements.
+Ranging from topics like importance of
+_writing the clean code_ to _team management_ this book covers some very important
+aspects and principles of software development.
+It stresses on the importance of writing _reusable code_, _DRY (Don't Repeat Yourself) Principle_, _avoid writing code by coincidence_, _effectiveness of good testing_ and also discusses the _significance of getting clear requirements_.
 This book imparts a lot of information and major pitfalls , explained using practical real life examples.
 If you are new in the field of software programming, this book will be a mentor to guide you through the learning process, giving lessons to remember for life.
 If you are an experienced programmer